Seafood Market Blitz

-Join Eating with the Ecosystem in our first ever Market Blitz!!!
-We are looking for citizen science volunteers to help us gain a greater understanding of the composition of our New England seafood marketplace.
+Eating with the Ecosystem held our pilot Seafood Market Blitz in March of 2018.
+We recruited citizen science volunteers from across New England to help us gain a greater understanding of the composition of our New England seafood marketplace.

 A BioBlitz is an intense period of biological surveying in an attempt to record all the living species within a designated area.
 Groups of scientists, naturalists and volunteers conduct an intensive field study over a continuous time period.